 When creating materials that may be sent or accessed electronically by people outside of main University computers, Verdana should be used.
 Verdana is also the standard for Syracuse email messages and signatures.

-MCE works with the Division of Marketing and Communications to determine branding news and create assets for centers, institutes, and similar programs; these will be communicated with the appropriate units, and will available for download on Answers in time.
+MCE works with the Division of Marketing and Communications to determine branding news and create logos and assets for centers, institutes, and similar programs.
+Identities are available for CAASD, CDI, CHP, Taishoff (on SOE logo page) and Lender (on centers logo page).